 ARTICLE IV: ORGANIZATION AND MEMBERSHIP

-A. Ex-Officio Members: The following ex-officio members shall be non-voting members of the Senate: the Vice President of Academic Affairs, the President of the Student Body, the President of the University, and Dean of Academic Affairs (amended 3/2003), the chair of the Council of Classified Staff. (amended 11/2001)
+A. Ex-Officio Members: The following ex-officio members shall be non-voting members of the Senate: the Vice President of Academic Affairs, the President of the Student Body, the President of the University, and the Provost/Vice-President of Academic Affairs (amended 4/2014), the Chair of the Council of Classified Staff. (amended 4/2014)

 B. Elected Members

-1. All elected members of the Senate shall be full-time faculty members, including deans and department chairpersons, other members of the faculty who would normally qualify except for special temporary assignments, and full-time librarians and counselors.
+1. All elected members of the Senate shall be full-time faculty members, including department chairpersons, other members of the faculty who would normally qualify except for special temporary assignments, full-time librarians and counselors, and personnel of the Gus R. Douglass Land-grant Institute (GRDI).
 Members shall be eligible for reelection.

-2. For the purposes of division/college representation, the librarians and counselors shall be considered as a division.
+2. For the purposes of division/college representation, the librarians and counselors and GRDI shall be considered as a division.
 Each division/college shall elect its Senators.
-Every division/college shall be represented by at least two Senators.
-Each division/college shall elect an additional Senator for each 15 members above the number of 14; so that a division/college with 16 to 30 members will elect a third Senator, a division/college with 31-45 members will elect a fourth Senator, and so on. (amended 9/2003)
+Every division/college shall be represented by at least two Senators NOTE – HOW MANY REPS FROM GRDI?.
+Each division/college shall elect an additional Senator for each 15 members above the number of 14; so that a division/college with 16 to 30 members will elect a third Senator, a division/college with 31-45 members will elect a fourth Senator, and so on. (amended 9/2003).
+NOTE - NEED SOME HELP WITH THIS SECTION

 3. One Senate alternate shall be elected from each division/college.
 Senate alternates may be called upon to serve during the summer school term and at any time when a quorum of regular senators cannot be assembled.
 Senate alternates may serve on Faculty Standing Committees.

-4. The Faculty Representatives to the Advisory Council of Faculty, and to the Institutional Board of Governors of West Virginia State University, shall be, by virtue of election to these positions, voting members of the Faculty Senate. (amended 5/2002)
+4. The Faculty Representatives to the Advisory Council of Faculty, and to the Institutional Board of Governors of West Virginia State University, shall be, by virtue of election to these positions, voting members of the Faculty Senate. (amended 5/2002).
+WHAT ABOUT AT LARGE MEMBERS OF SEN EXEC?

 ARTICLE V: ELECTORATE (amended 3/2003)

-The electorate is comprised of full-time members of the faculty, including department chairs, deans, and other members of the faculty who would normally qualify except for special temporary assignments, and full-time librarians and counselors.
+The electorate is comprised of full-time members of the faculty, including department chairs, deans, and other members of the faculty who would normally qualify except for special temporary assignments, full-time librarians and counselors and personnel of GRDI.

 ARTICLE VI: ELECTION